 - In an emergency the trained PE Staff must clear the Pool.
 Two blasts on the whistle should be given.
-Swimmers should swim to the nearest side, climb out and sit down on the grass. - The trained PE Staff should summon help by contacting the Estates Team by radio and a member of staff will arrive at poolside.
+Swimmers should swim to the nearest side, climb out, collect their shoes and towel and await further instructions. - Immediately after the pool is cleared, the supervisor in charge will perform the emergency lifesaving. - Whilst the supervisor in charge is performing the emergency lifesaving, the additional poolside staff should summon for help using the radio (channel 5) and a member of the staff and school nurse will arrive at pool side.
+In the event that the school nurse is not onsite medical advice/assistance will be required and sought by calling 111 for advice or 999 for assistance.

-Radio Procedure
+Radio Procedure for Lessons: